Le Marais neighborhood

 Maison Européenne de la photographie, Hôtel Hénault de Cantobre, 82-84 Rue François Miron

-The BHV Marais department store
+The BHV Marais: a department store in le marais

 The "BHV Marais", department store, rue de Rivoli, on the edge of Le Marais, rue de Rivoli